 beepblip (Ida Hiršenfelder) is a sound artist and archivist based in Ljubljana.
-She makes immersive bleepy psychogeographical soundscapes by use of analogue electronics, DIY and modular synths, field recordings and computer manipulations.
+She makes bleepy, immersive psychogeographical soundscapes through the use of analogue electronics, DIY and modular synths, field recordings and computer manipulations.
 She is interested in the history of media, archives and their disappearance, media archeology, and the philosophy of temporality.
 In the context of sound art, Hiršenfelder is specifically interested in bioacoustics and microtonal music.
-She composes experimental soundscapes with the use of analogue electronics, field recordings, and computer manipulations.
+She composes experimental soundscapes by means of of analogue electronics, field recordings, and computer manipulations.

 Hiršenfelder was a member of Theremidi Orchestra (2011-2017) DIY sound collective, performing in over 30 concerts on many international platforms for media art such as CT-SWaM & Eyebeam (New York), LiWoLi (Linz), Piksel (Bergen), Spektrum (Berlin), Share (New York), Radiona (Zagreb), Zagorje Noise Fest International (Trbovlje), Museum of Contemporary Art Metelkova – U3 (Ljubljana), Artos (Nicosia), KSEVT (Vitanje), Kino Šiška (Ljubljana).